mindthump/python_app_framework/README.md

 ### IN THE WORKS

+- Type hints
 - Playing with DBs
-- More Secrets, Services, and networking stuff
+- More Secrets, Services, PVs/PVCs, and networking stuff
 - Deployment using _ArgoCD_ by a _Jenkins_ job